technolaji/github4s/docs/src/main/tut/git_data.md

 As you probably know, Git can be considered as a tree structure.
 Each commit creates a new node in that tree.
-We can even assume that all the Git commands or methods provided by the API, are just tools to navigate this tree and to manipulate it.
+We can even assume that all the Git commands or methods provided by the API are just tools to navigate this tree and to manipulate it.

-In the next sections, we'll see how Github4s provides methods to wrap the Git API.
+In the following sections, we'll see how Github4s provides methods to wrap the Git API.

 ### Create a Tree